Kids can fly solo on Southwest: Everything you need to know about unaccompanied minors

 - Your child’s birth certificate

-- Name and contact information for the person picking them up at their destination
+- Name and contact information for the person picking your child up at the destination

 It’s a good idea to have your child use the bathroom before boarding the plane.
-They will pre-board before everyone else and will be introduced to a flight attendant upon boarding.
-Be sure you stay in the gate area until the plane has taken off at which point, you can monitor its progress via the Southwest app on your smartphone.
+They will pre-board before other passengers and will be introduced to a flight attendant upon boarding.
+Be sure you stay in the gate area until the plane has taken off.
+You can monitor the flight progress via the Southwest app on your smartphone.

 Once the flight is in the air, a flight attendant will check on your child periodically.
-Upon landing, an airline employee will escort them off the plane to meet the person picking them up, who will need to show their photo ID.
+Upon landing, an airline employee will escort your child off the plane to meet the designated person who is picking up your child.
+Again, a photo ID will be required.

 Here are more tips for a smooth flight:

 - Send your child with a small carry-on bag that includes a copy of the child’s complete itinerary with dates, airline name, flight numbers, departure and arrival times, and the reservation record locator number.
-The itinerary should also have your contact information, as well as for the person picking them up and an emergency contact, if possible
+The itinerary should also have contact information for you and for the person who is picking up.
+Also provide emergency contact information.

-- Pack a snack or sandwich because Southwest does NOT serve meals
+- Pack a snack or sandwich because Southwest doesn’t serve meals.

-- As a child, I always carried a doll with me as a companion.
-A stuffed animal, blanket, or other loved item can help keep the child from feeling alone or scared
+- Pack a stuffed animal, blanket or other loved item to help keep the child from feeling alone or scared.

-- Send younger children with an activity or coloring book for entertainment
+- Send activities or coloring books for entertainment.

-- Write their names (first initial, last name) on the inside of any clothing items that may be removed, like sweaters or jackets, which are a good idea due to temperature changes on the plane
+- Write their names (first initial, last name) on the inside of any clothing that may be removed, like sweaters or jackets, which are good to bring along because the temperature varies on the plane.

-- Ensure your child knows never to leave with a stranger and explain that a uniformed airline employee or airport police officer are safe
+- Ensure that your child knows never to leave with a stranger and to stay with the uniformed airline employee or airport police officer.